Random matrices: General properties

-with $\chi(G)=2$ for planar graphs. \end{description} Since the dual of a vertex with $p_k$ legs is a polygon with $p_k$ sides, the dual graph of a ribbon graph is a surface made of polygons:
+Since the dual of a vertex with $p_k$ legs is a polygon with $p_k$ sides, the dual graph of a ribbon graph is a discretized surface made of polygons -- an object called a \textbf{map} in combinatorics:

 The theorem can be reformulated in terms of polygonal surfaces,